-For the unknown content of an absolute point to become knowable, that content needs to be able to step out of its abstract state of existence and reveal itself.
+For the unknown essential content of an abstract point to become knowable, that content needs to step out of its abstract state of existence and reveal itself.
 This takes place through the all-round ejection of that content onto the periphery, giving the circumference of the circle its form.
-In order to manifest that visible circumference, the center needs an information carrier, an intermediary that brings out the content of the center in all directions and shapes it into a circumference.
-This is how the center’s content takes shape and becomes manifest.
+In order to manifest that visible circumference, the center needs an information carrier, an intermediary that brings out the content of the center in all directions onto the periphery.
+Here the center’s content takes shape and becomes manifest.

-In this process, the impulse to eject itself outwards arises in the center, yet the center keeps resting in itself, true to its nature.
-The action of ejection is carried out by the radius.
+In this process, the impulse to eject itself outwards arises in the center, yet the center, true to its nature, keeps resting in itself.
+The action of ejection is carried out by and convyed via the radius.

 Just as the center, the circumference is passive; it comes into being at the far end of the radius.

 So through its radius, the center of the circle throws itself outward, expressing its content.
 The radius serves as both information carrier and vehicle for this.
 To be able to perform this function, certain qualitative properties are required of the radius.
 These requirements are:

 1. being able to absorb information from one state of (non-manifest) existence and transform it in such a way that it can take form in another state of (manifest) existence;

 2. the ability to not interfere with the qualitative aspect of the information, not distort it;